What is Orientation?

-The New Student Orientation Program is an experience designed to acclimate you to the social and academic atmosphere you will encounter at RMC, as well as orient you to campus.
-Orientation will provide you with various opportunities to interact with your classmates, as well as with key faculty, staff, and student leaders who will support you throughout your college career.
+The orientation experience is designed to familiarize you with campus and acclimate you to the social and academic atmosphere you will encounter at RMC.
+You will interact with your classmates, faculty, staff, and student leaders who will support you throughout your college career.

 What's in it for me?

-The purpose of New Student Orientation is to assist students in making a positive transition to college life by preparing them for success in the classroom and within the greater RMC community.
+The purpose of orientation is to assist students in making a positive transition to college life by preparing them for success in the classroom and within the greater RMC community.

-Through your active participation in New Student Orientation you will:
+Through your active participation in orientation you will:

 - Gain valuable insight into academic, social, and community expectations;